cultuurnet/apidocs/projects/uitdatabank/docs/search-api/sorting.md

 ```
 GET /places/?coordinates=50.8511740,4.3386740&distance=10km&sort[distance]=asc
 ```
-Places that are the closest to the given coordinates will appear on top.
+Places that are the closest to the given coordinates will appear first.

 ### modified